Kyoto Imperial Palace: Shunkōden

+The Shunkōden (春興殿) was constructed in 1915 for the Enthronement Ceremony of Emperor Taisho to house the Divine Mirror, one of the Three Imperial Regalia.
+The mirror had been brought from the Kashikodokoro Sanctuary at the Imperial Palace in Tokyo.
+Imperial succession ceremonies, such as the Kashikodokoro-oomae-no-gi, the ceremony to announce the accession to the throne to the Imperial ancestors, were held here.
+The roof is modern, being made out of copper and not wooden shingles.

 Shishinden

 The Shishinden (紫宸殿) is the most important ceremonial building within the palace grounds.
-The enthronement ceremonies of Emperor Taisho and Emperor Showa took place here.
-The hall is 33 by 23 m in size, and features a traditional architectural style, with a gabled and hipped roof.
+The enthronement ceremonies of Emperors Meiji through Showa took place here.
+The hall is 33 by 23 m in size, and features a traditional architectural style, with a gabled and hipped roof called Shinden-zukuri.
 On either side of its main stairway were planted trees which would become very famous and sacred, a cherry (sakura) on the eastern, left side, and a tachibana orange tree on the right to the west.
 The garden of white gravel played an important role in the ceremony.
+The Shishinden is the main hall with a distinguished history dating back to the Heian period, where important court ceremonies were held.
+It was built facing south in the southern area of the grounds and was also known as Nantei (南庭).
+The building, with its cypress bark roof and natural, unpainted wood construction, features Shitomido outer doors and Karado doors on the exterior.
+The central area, called Moya (母屋), measures 9 ken (approximately 16.4 meters) in width and 3 ken (approximately 5.5 meters) in length, and is surrounded by Hisashi on all four sides.
+The interior showcases Keshoyaneura (refined rafters and beams) and Nugui-itajiki (refined polished wood flooring).
+All these features highlight the architectural styles of the Heian period.